rosemondepower/heartworm_genome/02_code/batch3/filt1/wolbachia.md

 #PCA on nuclear variants using genotypes
-snpgdsClose(genofile) # you need this line to close any previous file open, otherwise it won't work if you want to re-run vcf.in <- "C:/Users/rpow2134/OneDrive - The University of Sydney (Staff)/Documents/HW_WGS/R_analysis/extra_data/filter1/wolbachia/input/wb_samples3x_missing0.9.recode.RENAMED.vcf" gds<-snpgdsVCF2GDS(vcf.in, "wbDNA.gds", method="biallelic.only")
+snpgdsClose(genofile) # you need this line to close any previous file open, otherwise it won't work if you want to re-run vcf.in <- "C:/Users/rpow2134/OneDrive - The University of Sydney (Staff)/Documents/HW_WGS/R_analysis/batch3/filter1/wolbachia/input/wb_samples3x_missing0.9.recode.RENAMED.vcf" gds<-snpgdsVCF2GDS(vcf.in, "nucDNA.gds", method="biallelic.only")
 genofile <- snpgdsOpen(gds)